Previous X-Ray or Scan Films

 Preparing for an Ultrasound

 Prior to an ultrasound scan of the pelvis, pregnancy or kidneys, you will need to have full bladder.
-Drink 1 litre of water based fluids starting 1.5-2 hours prior to your examination and finish by 1 hour prior to your examination.
+Drink 600ml of water based fluids starting 1.5 hours prior to your examination and finish by 1 hour prior to your examination.
 You must have a full bladder for these examinations.
 If it is warmer weather in the days prior to your examination please keep your fluids up so that you are hydrated for your examination prior to drinking the required water based fluids.

 For ultrasound scans of the gallbladder and upper abdomen, you are required fast for 6 hours prior to your appointment time.